Leveraging Large Language Models to Power Chatbots for Collecting User Self-Reported Data: Method

 \subsubsection{The Web Chat Interface}

 We implemented a web interface to host our LLM-driven chatbots, following a typical chat interface design (See Appendix \ref{appendix:interface}).
 The webpage was written in TypeScript~\cite{TypeScript} on React~\cite{React} and runs on the Node.js~\cite{nodejs} server.
 The server communicates with GPT-3 leveraging OpenAI's API~\cite{openai}.
 To simplify the conversation flow, we disabled people to submit multiple utterances in a row.
 Correspondingly, the chatbots also delivered one utterance at a time.
-When a user submitted an utterance, the server appended the current dialog history at the end of the prompt template and fed it to GPT-3 to generate the following response. \needtocheck{ The source code for the chatbot framework and the web interface is available at \weblink.}
+When a user submitted an utterance, the server appended the current dialog history at the end of the prompt template and fed it to GPT-3 to generate the following response.